dockersamples/todo-preseed-postgres/README.md

 ## Running the full-fledged application

-1. Start the backend server:
+1. Start the backend server

+Change directory to `backend/`.
+Run the following command after renaming the `.env.sample` to the `.env` file and modifying the file with the right password.

 ```
 cd backend/